d2l-ai/d2l-en/chapter_optimization/sgd.md

 # Stochastic Gradient Descent
 :label:`sec_sgd`

+In earlier chapters we kept using stochastic gradient descent in our training procedure, however, without explaining why it works.
+To shed some light on it,
-In this section, we are going to introduce the basic principles of stochastic gradient descent.
+we just described the basic principles of gradient descent in :numref:`sec_gd`.
+In this section, we go on to discuss
+*stochastic gradient descent* in greater detail.

 ```{.python .input}
 %matplotlib inline